Can you believe it?!

 - Lift your presser foot.

-- Hold the needle thread with your left hand and complete a single stitch.
-You can turn the hand wheel one full revolution TOWARDS you.
+- Hold the needle thread with your right hand and complete a single stitch.
+You can do this by turning the hand wheel one full revolution towards you.
 This will lower the needle and then bring it back up.
-Or even better and easier still, press the needle UP/DOWN button to lower the needle, and then press it again to raise the needle back up.
+Or even better and easier still, press the needle position button to lower the needle, and then press it again to raise the needle back up.
+At this point, you should see the loop of the bobbin thread.

 Essentially, you are completing ONE stitch by lowering the takeup lever all the way down, and then bringing it back up to its highest position.